MariahSays/tp3/README.md

 # tp3

-for Tiny project 3-Basic recipe for DTC 477
+This is the README file for Tiny project 3-Basic recipe for DTC 477